JordanAnthonyKing/japanese/japanese.md

 &rsquo;It&rsquo; by itself doesn&rsquo;t really mean anything, we know what it means from context.
 If a child comes downstairs in the middle of the night and says *&rsquo;Got really hungry&rsquo;*, *&rsquo;Came for something to eat&rsquo;* we understand that the child means *&rsquo;I got really hungry&rsquo;* not *&rsquo;The dog got really hungry&rsquo;*.
 In English this isn&rsquo;t a proper sentence, but in Japanese it is.

-All of the little pronouns I/it/we/he/they can all be replaced by the invisible が carriage; the ∅ pronoun.
+All of the little pronouns I/it/we/he/they can all be replaced by the invisible が carriage; the **∅ pronoun**.
 It is important to remember that the carriage **is** still there.

 One might say: ドリーだ meaning *&rsquo;I am Dolly&rsquo;*.
 The full sentence being: ∅がドリーだ.

-By default &rsquo;I&rsquo; is the default value of this **∅ pronoun**.
+By default &rsquo;I&rsquo; is the default value of this *∅ pronoun*.
 However, if someone were introducing their daughter and said ドリーだ we would understand from context that ∅ meant this/she.

 If I say 土曜日だ *&rsquo;It is Saturday&rsquo;* it is clear that ∅ means *today*.

 Each of these sentences are complete grammatical sentences with a subject marked by が and an engine, but in each of these cases the が carriage is just invisible.
 It **is** still there.
 This may seem to be arbitrary, or over-complicated but it saves a lot of grief later on to model sentences this way.
 Without this information as sentences become more complex they&rsquo;re going to seem increasingly vague and hard to understand.

-<a id="org888211e"></a>
+<a id="org1e81d42"></a>

 ## The を carriage